winitzki/scall/tutorial/programming_dhall.md

 To build more intuition for working with co-inductive types, we will now implement a number of functions for a specific example.

-Consider the greatest fixpoint of the structure functor for `List`:
+Consider the greatest fixpoint of the pattern functor for `List`:

 ```dhall
 let F = λ(a : Type) → λ(r : Type) → < Nil | Cons : { head : a, tail : r } >